Does Comma Selection Help To Cope With Local Optima: State of the Art and Our Results

 \subsubsection{Negative Drift}

-It is natural that a random process $X_0, X_1, \ldots$ finds it hard to reach a certain target when the typical behavior is taking the process away from the target. \emph{Negative drift theorems} are an established tool for the analysis of such situations.
+It is natural that a stochastic process $X_0, X_1, \ldots$ finds it hard to reach a certain target when the typical behavior is taking the process away from the target. \emph{Negative drift theorems} are an established tool for the analysis of such situations.
 They roughly speaking state the following.
 Assume that the process starts at some point $b$ or higher, that is, $X_0 \ge b$, and that we aim at reaching a target $a < b$.
 Assume that whenever the process is above the target value, that is, $X_t > a$, we have an expected progress $E[X_{t+1} - X_t] \ge \delta$, $\delta$ some constant, away from the target, and that this progress satisfies some concentration assumption like two-sided exponential tails.
 Then the expected time to reach or undershoot the target is at least exponential in the distance $b-a$.

 The first such result in the context of evolutionary algorithms was shown by Oliveto and Witt~\cite{OlivetoW11} (note the corrigendum~\cite{OlivetoW12}).
 Improved versions were subsequently given in~\cite{RoweS14,OlivetoW15,Kotzing16,LenglerS18,Witt19}.
 The comprehensive survey~\cite[Section~2.4.3]{Lengler20bookchapter} gives a complete coverage of this topic.
-What is important to note for our purposes is that (i)~all existing negative drift results are quite technical to use due to the concentration assumptions, that (ii)~they all give a lower bound that is only exponential in the length of the interval in which the (constant) negative drift is observed, and that (iii)~they all do not give tight bounds, but only bounds of type $\exp(\Omega(b-a))$ with the implicit constant (of the exponent!) not specified.
+What is important to note for our purposes is that (i)~all existing negative drift results are quite technical to use due to the concentration assumptions, that (ii)~they all give a lower bound that is only exponential in the length of the interval in which the (constant) negative drift is observed, and that (iii)~they all (apart from the technical work of Hajek~\cite{Hajek82}) do not give tight bounds, but only bounds of type $\exp(\Omega(b-a))$ with the implicit constant in the exponent not specified.

 Earlier than the general negative drift theorem, Lehre~\cite{Lehre10} proved a negative drift theorem for population-based processes via multi-type branching processes.
 Just as the general negative drift theorems described above, it only gives lower bounds exponential in the length of the negative drift regime and the base of the exponential function is not made explicit.
 Consequently, in~\cite[Theorem~5]{Lehre10} (Theorem~\ref{thm:oldjumpLB} in this work), only an $\exp(\Omega(k))$ lower bound for the runtime of the \mclea on $\jump_{nk}$ was derived